Masovian Voivodeship: Masovian Voivodeship (1816–1837)

 Masovian Voivodeship was one of the voivodeships of Congress Poland.
-It was formed from Warsaw Department, and transformed into Masovia Governorate.
+It was formed from the Warsaw Department and transformed into the Masovia Governorate.

-Transportation
+Transport

-There are three main road routes that pass through the voivodeship: Cork–Berlin–Poznań–Warszawa–Minsk–Moscow–Omsk, Prague–Wrocław–Warsaw–Białystok–Helsinki and Pskov–Gdańsk–Warsaw–Kraków–Budapest.
+Three major international road routes pass through the voivodeship: Cork–Berlin–Poznań–Warszawa–Minsk–Moscow–Omsk (European route E30), Prague–Wrocław–Warsaw–Białystok–Helsinki (E67) and Pskov–Gdańsk–Warsaw–Kraków–Budapest (E77).

-Currently, there are various stretches of autostrada in the area, with the A2 autostrada connecting the region, and therefore the capital city, with the rest of Europe.
-The autostrada passes directly through the voivodship from west to east, connecting it with Belarus and Germany.
+Currently, there are various stretches of highways in the area, with the A2 highway connecting the region, and therefore the capital city, with the rest of Europe.
+The highway passes directly through the voivodeship from west to east, connecting it with Belarus and Germany.
 However, the A2 is yet to be built east of Warsaw to connect Poland with Belarus.
-The S8 expressway connects Warsaw with Białystok in the neighboring eastern province, along with the S17 being built to connect Warsaw with Lublin.
+The S7 expressway runs through Poland from the north to the south passing through Warsaw, the S8 connects Warsaw with Białystok, in the neighboring north-eastern province, also forming part of the Via Baltica which heads on to Lithuania, and to Wrocław in the south-west, and the S17 being built to connect Warsaw with Lublin in the south-east and on to Ukraine.

-The railroad system is based on Koleje Mazowieckie and PKP Intercity.
+The two main railway carriers operating in the region are the regional Koleje Mazowieckie and nationwide PKP Intercity.
+Three of ten busiest railway stations of Poland are located in the voivodeship: Warszawa Centralna, Warszawa Wschodnia, Warszawa Zachodnia.

 The main international airport in the region is Warsaw Frederic Chopin Airport.

 Economy

 Masovian Voivodeship is the wealthiest province in Poland.
-The gross domestic product (GDP) of the province was €112.2 billion in 2018, accounting for 22.6% of the Polish economic output.
-GDP per capita adjusted for purchasing power was €34,400 or 114% of the EU27 average in the same year.
+The gross domestic product (GDP) of the province was PLN 596 billion in 2021, accounting for 22.8% of the Polish economic output.
+GDP per capita adjusted for purchasing power was around PLN123,000in the same year.